'There's so much more to a book than just the reading.' Maurice Sendak

-It is an expectation at Morley Victoria that learning is a shared responsibility between home and school, therefore all of our children and families are asked to read at home at least three times a week.
+We believe that the whole school community has a role to play in helping our children to read.
+For families it is an expectation at Morley Victoria that learning is a shared responsibility between home and school, therefore all of our children and families are asked to read at home at least three times a week.
 The expectation is the same from Foundation to Year 6.

 In the Foundation Stage the staff work with our families to demonstrate what ‘good reading’ looks like.
 They discuss posture, how to hold a book and how to interpret pictures and how children should hold their book.
 The aim is that good habits, formed early on, will benefit the children as they progress through school.